jupeirano/python_sentiment/README.md

 Backend:
 - Make API endpoints
+- Use Tweepy to get more data
-- Use Textblob to get more data
+- Use Textblob to analyze more data

 Fronted:
 - Make frontend